antonvsmirnov/ANSI-colors/README.md

 <br></br>
 <h2 align="center"><b>Usage of ansi_prompt.bat</b><br></br></h2>

-The command line syntax and parsing logic are accessible by calling a the script name without arguments or with one of help switch options ("-h", "-H"):
+The command line syntax and parsing logic are accessible by calling a the script name with one of the help switch options ("-h", "-H"):

     `ansi_prompt.bat`
     `ansi_prompt.bat -h`